 Local Housing Authority (LHA) are the primary enforcing authority for the Housing Act 2004.
-A national protocol, adopted by ECFRS and the LHAs, clarifies responsibilities for fire safety in HMOs, ensuring appropriate management of reactive interventions.
-With the exception of mixed commercial/ HMO type premises, premises only used as HMOs are not proactively prioritised in the ECFRS 2025-2031 RBIP.
+A national protocol, adopted by ECFRS and the Essex County Fire & Rescue Service (the LHAs, clarifies responsibilities for fire safety in HMOs, ensuring appropriate management of reactive interventions.
+With the exception of manage licensing generally, but ECFRS is mixed commercial/ HMO type premises, notified of applications and advises applicants premises only used as HMOs are not proactively prioritised in the ECFRS 2025-2031 RBIP.